Pinafore/cl1-hw/project/project.md

 * What challenges you had

-* Review how well you did (based on the competition)
+* Review how well you did

-* Provide an error analysis.
-An error analysis must contain examples from the development set that you get wrong.
+* Provide an error analysis or otherwise do a qualitative examination of your data.
+For example, in a traditional supervised setup, this would contain examples from the development set that you get wrong.
 You should show those sentences and explain why (in terms of features or the model) they have the wrong answer.
-You should have been doing this all along as you derive new features, but this is your final inspection of your errors.
-The feature or model problems you discover should not be trivial features you could add easily.
+You should have been doing this all along, but this is your final inspection of your errors.
+The features or model problems you discover should not be trivial features you could add easily.
 Instead, these should be features or models that are difficult to correct.
 An error analysis is not the same thing as simply presenting the error matrix, as it does not inspect any individual examples.

-* The linguistic motivation for your features.
-This is a computational linguistics class, so you should give precedence to features / techniques that we use in this class (e.g., syntax, morphology, part of speech, word sense, etc.).
-Given two features that work equally well and one that is linguistically motivated, we'll prefer the linguistically motivated one.

 * Presumably you did many different things; how did they each individually contribute to your final result?

-Each group has 10 minutes to deliver their presentation, plus a few minutes for questions and swapping.
-It is okay to go under time, but _do not_ go over time.
+It is okay to go under time, but
+_do not_ go over time.
 It will negatively impact your grade; I will cut you off if necessary.
 (Sorry to be a jerk about this, but we have enough groups that we cannot have much give on time.)

+We'll treat this as a flipped classroom session (as usual).
+You'll post your videos by May 7, we'll watch them before the last class, and then we'll ask questions.

 Project Writeup
 ======================

-By 23:55 15.
-December, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved on the submit server.
+By 10:00 13.
+May (the final exam time as set by the registrar), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on GradeScope.
 This document should make it clear:

 * Why this is a good idea